AI Automation

 - Industries that suit narrow AI well.
 A lot of the Adelaide economy — defence, advanced manufacturing, agriculture-tech, professional services — has narrow, well-defined workflows where AI in the right place can save real labour.
 Those are good candidates.
 Brand-led consumer marketing is a poorer fit.

-Adelaide-based digital and AI engagement work here at our end usually starts with a workflow audit rather than an AI proposal — we’d rather find one or two places AI saves an hour a day than build a flashy generative thing that no one trusts.
+Adelaide-based digital and AI engagement work tends to start with a workflow audit rather than an AI proposal.
+We’d rather find one or two places AI saves an hour a day than build a flashy generative thing that no one trusts.
 Those are usually different jobs.

 What we actually offer when AI is involved